 What the results showed

-Combined: CAGR 28.6%, Sharpe ratio (return relative to risk quality) 1.53, MaxDD (maximum drawdown) 33.7%, 1 trade, Terminal Wealth (ending capital if you start with 1) 14.2.
+Combined: CAGR 28.6%, Sharpe ratio (quality of return relative to risk) 1.53, MaxDD (maximum drawdown) 33.7%, 1 trade, Terminal Wealth (ending capital if starting from 1) 14.2.

 House money: CAGR 20.5%, Sharpe 1.64, MaxDD 17.9%, 31 trades, Terminal Wealth 7.14.